 Now, because so many people are familiar with Microsoft Office applications, it makes them inclined to use SharePoint for purchasing since it technically does have that capability.
 The catch, though, is that while SharePoint is capable of recording and tracking purchase orders.
 The software wasn’t actually designed to be a purchasing system, and because it isn’t a focus for the platform, the quality and functionality of it suffers.

 This makes it extremely difficult to manage purchase orders in SharePoint, which many businesses find out the hard way.
 Think about using MS Paint to manipulate and edit layered graphics – while you technically could do this, it’d be much easier and more efficient with a system like Photoshop.

 In fact, a quick Google search of the phrase “Why is SharePoint…” will present a group of auto-fill questions that are all less than flattering.
 “Slow”, “terrible”, and “complicated” are just a few of the top results.

 The great migration

 At Procurify, we’ve noticed a lot of users migrating from SharePoint to our system in search of a better solution.
 Paul Kazyak of Teton Resorts was one of those people.

-“The purchase order system we had was an in-house configured workflow using Microsoft SharePoint,” Paul stated.
+“We use an in-house purchase order system using Microsoft SharePoint,” Paul stated.
 “It was a step-up from a spreadsheet, but with every PO, it would take over 2 minutes per purchase order.
-These extremely slow speeds were affecting our workflow, and at a certain point I just felt it wasn’t intuitive enough, so we began searching for a solution.”
+These extremely slow speeds affected our workflow.
+At a certain point I just felt it wasn’t intuitive enough, so we began searching for a solution.”

-“Everything around requests was a manual workflow, which involved dealing with physical pieces of paper every time and having to transfer that information onto e-mails.”
+“Everything is manual when it comes to requests.
+This involves dealing with physical pieces of paper every time and having to transfer that information onto e-mails.”

-If you’d like to read more about Paul’s journey to a purchasing paradise, read our full customer spotlight with him below.
+Read more about Paul’s journey to a purchasing paradise below.